Frequently Asked Questions

 Where can I find race results?

-Results will be posted at Cool Running a few hours after the race.
+Results will be posted at our Results Page a few hours after the race.

 When is the award ceremony and where is it held?